torproject/onionbalance/docs/v3/status-socket.rst

 Meaning of non-self-explanatory fields:

 * `introSetModified` is the intro set last modified timestamp.
-* `                   "introPointsNum" : 3,
-` is the intro set size for a descriptor.
+* `introPointsNum` is the number of introduction points on the descriptor.
 * `publishAttemptFirstDescriptor` and `publishAttemptSecondDescriptor` are the last publish attempt timestamps for first and second descriptors.
 * `descriptorReceived` is the received descriptor timestamp.